Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Any- Algorithms for DP

 \subsection{Partitioning-based Algorithm (ANYK-PART)}

-The Lawler-Murty procedure~\cite{lawler72,murty1968} is a very general method for ranked enumeration that applies to a wide range of optimization problems.
-In short, it finds the next best solution by creating disjoint partitions of the original solution space (hence \ANYKPART), and then comparing the best solutions of each partition.
-Here, we elaborate on how it applies to the path enumeration problem where the DP structure can be exploited.
+The \ANYKPART algorithm (1) relies on the \emph{Lawler-Murty procedure}~\cite{lawler72,murty1968}, which is a general ranked-enumeration approach that applies to a wide range of optimization problems, and (2) exploits the DP structure of our problem using the concept of deviations.

+\introparagraph{Deviations} Given the source node $s$ and the target node $t$, we can impose a deviation structure on the $s-t$ paths.

-\introparagraph{Deviations} Already in 1959, Hoffman and Pavely~\cite{hoffman59shortest} showed that every path has to be a \emph{deviation} of some shorter (or equally short) path.\footnote{ The statement in the original paper is inaccurate in the presence of ties between different paths.
-We fix that here by modifying the statement and the proof. } A deviation of a path $\sol$ is a path that follows the same edges as $\Pi$ from $s$ up to a node $v_i$, then takes a different edge to a node $v_{i+1}'$, and afterwards the optimal path to $t$, i.e., $\sol_1(v_{i+1}')$.
-The edge $(v_i, v_{i+1}')$ is called the \emph{deviating edge}.
+\begin{definition}[Deviation~\cite{hoffman59shortest}] A deviation of a path $\sol$ is a path $\Pi'$ that follows the same edges as $\Pi$ from $s$ up to a node $v_i$, then takes a different edge to a node $v_{i+1}'$, and then the optimal path $\sol_1(v_{i+1}')$ to $t$.
+The edge $(v_i, v_{i+1}')$ is called the deviating edge. \end{definition}